Conyers Surtees

 Brigadier-General Sir Herbert Conyers Surtees CB CMG DSO MVO FSA JP (13 January 1858 – 18 April 1933) was a British military leader, politician and historical author.

 Early life

 He was born in London on 13 January 1858.
-He was the only son of Col. Charles Freville Surtees DL JP (1823–1906) of the 10th Hussars and his wife, Bertha Chauncey.
+He was the only son of Col. Charles Freville Surtees of the 10th Hussars and his wife, Bertha Chauncey.
 He was christened in St James' Church in Paddington.
 He was descended from Robert Surtees of Mainsforth.
 His father was MP for South Durham 1865 to 1868.

 He was educated at Harrow School and the Royal Military College, Sandhurst, before entering the British Army in 1876, joining the 49th Regiment of Foot.
 In October 1877, he transferred to the Coldstream Guards and remained with them for the rest of his career.

 Career

 He worked initially as a "musket instructor".
 From 1884 to 1887 he was posted in Egypt.
 He was promoted to Captain in 1887 and Major in 1895.
 He mainly served with the Coldstream Guards he rose to the rank of Brigadier General.
 He saw action as a Lt.
 Colonel in from 1899 to 1900 South Africa (during the Boer War).

 In 1899, he saw action at the Siege of Kimberley, Belmont, Enslin, the Modder River, Magersfontein, and the Orange Free State.
 In 1900 he saw action at Driefontein, the Vet River, the Zand River and Belfast.
 For these numerous actions he received the Queen's South African Medal with six clasps (indicating seven awards).
 He also received the DSO.

 In 1904, he was promoted to Brevet Colonel and served as a military attache in Constantinople and Athens.
 He retired in 1912, but came out of retirement due to the First World War commanding the 52nd Infantry Brigade in France and Belgium.